SynixeTactical/Documents/organization/constitution.md

 ### 4.6 - Tabling

-- A motion to table can be passed by a one-third vote on the first occurence.
+- A motion to table can be passed by a one-third vote on the first occurrence.
 - All motions to table thereafter require a majority.